d-cook/SomethingNew/Concepts.md

 * "Strong References": Entities (in code) are referenced directly rather than by name.
 Changes to the entity (e.g. rename) are immediately reflected (transparaent) everywhere that the entity is used.
 * Ability to edit code (at runtime) without breaking context (e.g. JavaScript closures are broken when functions are edited)

+#### Self-Ownership
+* Abstract: Software entities define their own creation, language, UI, editor, etc. in a self-evident way
+* The software tool is its own live-editor, and can be insected and modified in place (without "rebuilding")
+* Surprising that this is not already common, since the tool for making & editing software is ... ***software***
+* Bootstrapping: compiler/system that is written in "itself", and can self re-define
+* System with built-in compiler / translator / serializer that can re-compile the system/runtime to another platform, and each compiler "comes with" because it is written in the language of the system. ("Ultron")

 #### Everything as Objects
 * Alan Kay: objects as a recursion of the notion of "computer"
 * Everything (code, data, UI, runtime) is made of nestable "objects" that can be inspected and modified in place